 The first thing we discovered about baby carriers is that there are a lot of types.
 There are carriers, which are sometimes called pouches.
 These are usually soft semi-structured carriers that allow baby to face in, and then graduate to other carrying positions including forward facing and on your back.
 You normally slip your arms into the straps, like a rucksack.

 There are slings which is a long fabric strip worn across one shoulder.
 There are wraps, which is a long fabric strip that’s wrapped and tied around your body.
 There are also backpack carriers which have a rigid frame and keep little one high on your back.
 These are most useful for hiking.
 Our guide includes carriers and wraps.
 We didn’t find a highly rated sling and we didn’t investigate backpack carriers.

 The second thing we discovered is that baby carriers haven’t been independently tested in Australia.
 So, we turned to the greatest source of information: parents.
-We began with the Australian Mother & Baby Magazine Awards 2018.
-Their winners have been tried, tested and judged best by real mums, babies and an expert panel.
+We began with the Australian Mother & Baby Magazine Awards.
+These winners have been tried, tested and judged best by real mums, babies and an expert panel.
 Testing involved being used for over 6 months in 3 different settings, before being ranked on their quality, value for money, user-friendliness and innovation.

 We also looked at Mum Central, an Australian lifestyle website dedicated to women, parenting and more, to see what they recommend.